spantaleev/matrix-docker-ansible-deploy/README.md

 - a [STUN/TURN server](https://github.com/coturn/coturn) for WebRTC audio/video calls

-- a [Riot](https://riot.im/) web UI, which is configured to connect to your own Matrix Synapse server by default
+- (optional default) a [Riot](https://riot.im/) web UI, which is configured to connect to your own Matrix Synapse server by default

 - free [Let's Encrypt](https://letsencrypt.org/) SSL certificate, which secures the connection to the Synapse server and the Riot web UI

+- (optional default) an [nginx](http://nginx.org/) web server, listening on ports 80 and 443 - standing in front of all the other services.
+Using your own webserver [is possible](#using-your-own-webserver-instead-of-this-playbooks-nginx-proxy-optional)

 Basically, this playbook aims to get you up-and-running with all the basic necessities around Matrix, without you having to do anything else.